Discovering Properties of Inflectional Morphology in Neural Emergent Communication: EmCom Experiments

-Prior work has often explored pressures inspired by human evolution, such as ease of learning \cite{KIRBY2014108,NEURIPS2019_b0cf188d} among others \cite{vithanage,galke_raviv}, to encourage compositionality in emergent communication schemes.
-Meanwhile, prior work often assumes or favors concatenativity in their evaluations of schemes \cite{resnick,ueda2023on} despite the possibility of compositional but nonconcatenative communication schemes (as demonstrated in our artificial and natural languages).
+\revision{Prior EmCom experiments have often explored pressures inspired by human evolution, such as ease of learning \cite{KIRBY2014108,NEURIPS2019_b0cf188d} among others \cite{vithanage,galke_raviv}, to encourage compositionality in emergent communication schemes.
+Meanwhile, prior work often assumes or favors concatenativity in \revision{evaluation} \cite{resnick,ueda2023on} despite the possibility of compositional but nonconcatenative communication schemes (\revision{e.g.,} our artificial and natural \revision{reference} languages).}

-In order to achieve a goal of concatenative emergent languages with double articulation, we hypothesize that an appropriate pressure to explore may be \textit{ease of articulation}.
-Human spoken languages are universally subject to phonological rules which drive the possibility of vocal sounds based on the environment and vocal tract physiology \cite{DEDIU20179}.
+\revision{In order to achieve concatenative emergent languages with double articulation, we explore an \textit{ease of articulation} pressure.
+Human spoken languages are universally subject to phonological rules which determine the possibility of vocal sounds based on the environment and vocal tract physiology \cite{DEDIU20179}.
 The interface between phonology and morphology is a key area of study in linguistics, and a computational evolutionary model of morphology (as we hope to lay the groundwork for) would be incomplete without considering that morphemes are made up of meaningless components subject to similar rules independent of their meanings.
 Specifically, there are disallowed clusters of sounds in spoken languages (e.g., Hawaiian disallows consonant clusters), which may represent a significant pressure towards concatenative languages.
-To test this, we added a term to the training loss for a toy simulated phonology for agents, where even-valued characters can not occur next to even-valued characters, and odd-valued characters can not occur next to odd-valued characters.\footnote{More details provided in Appendix~\ref{apx:articulation details}.}
+To test this, we added a term to the training loss for a toy simulated phonology for agents, where even-valued characters can not occur next to even-valued characters, and odd-valued characters can not occur next to odd-valued characters.\footnote{More details about this pressure provided in Appendix~\ref{apx:articulation details}.}}

+In \revision{all} experiments, agents are trained with 8 different random initializations. \revision{ Learned languages are considered successful if the agent achieves 90\% accuracy on the task, which occurs in most cases.}\footnoteref{fn:agents}